 Rothman was an entrepreneur at heart and leveraged his early business knowledge to his advantage.
 He knew that if he wanted to get anywhere within the diamond industry, he needed to offer something different to the average diamond consumer.
 Acting on the fact that most people are timid and a little insecure when it comes to buying diamonds, he offered each of his Hearts on Fire diamonds with a laser inscribed brand name and serial number on each diamond's girdle.
 Additionally, each stone would be accompanied by a certificate from the American Gem Society (AGS) certifying the highest cut grade.
 In this way, all Hearts on Fire diamonds come with the coveted ideal zero cut grade, further ensuring security and confidence in the average diamond buyer's mind.

 Rothman's business sense paid off.
 Since 1997 the Hearts on Fire brand continues to grow and innovate itself.
-Consumer's are so convinced that Hearts on Fire is the absolute best diamond that they're willing to pay as much as $ 12,000 or more per carat!
-But the question remains ….
-Are Hearts on Fire the world's most perfectly cut diamonds?
+Consumer's are so convinced that Hearts on Fire is the absolute best diamond that they are willing to pay as much as $ 12,000 or more per carat!
+But the question remains … are Hearts on Fire the world's most perfectly cut diamonds?
 Do they make the most beautiful ?

 Hearts on Fire diamonds are indeed very beautiful diamonds.
-However.
-Is William Goldberg's Ashoka diamond, Tiffany's Lucida diamond.
-Lazare Kaplan's famous Lazare diamond.
+However, so is William Goldberg's Ashoka diamond, Tiffany's Lucida diamond, and Lazare Kaplan's famous Lazare diamond.
 All of these diamonds are beautiful and all of these diamonds are obscenely overpriced.

 But, thankfully times are changing and other diamond vendors have recognized the growing importance of quality in diamond purchases.
 Many are jumping on the Brand bandwagon too.
 For example, James Allen's True Hearts diamonds are priced far more economically than Hearts on Fire or Tiffany's Lucida.